walcht/ezQuadcopter/docs/README.md

  - Even if you're using different components, you can still follow this guide as it provides generic insights (aren't vendor specific) on how to build and get your quadcopter flying.

+## Useful references
+ - This is where you can find plenty of references to helpful resources.
+ - This includes but not limited to:
+   - references to BLDC Motor + propeller data
+   - references to calibration processes
+   - references to guides on LiPo batteries
+   - references to